 By Swati Pandey and Wayne Cole

-SYDNEY, Jan 28 (Reuters) - Asian shares slipped again on Tuesday as China took more drastic steps to combat the coronavirus, while bond yields fell globally on expectations central banks would need to keep stimulus flowing to offset the likely economic drag.
+SYDNEY, Jan 28 (Reuters) - Asian stocks extended a global selloff on Tuesday as China took more drastic steps to combat the coronavirus, while bonds found favour on expectations central banks would need to keep stimulus flowing to offset the likely economic drag.

 With Chinese markets shut investors were selling the offshore yuan and the Australian dollar as a proxy for risk.

-MSCI’s broadest index of Asia-Pacific shares outside Japan was 0.4% lower in early Asian trading on Tuesday.
+MSCI’s broadest index of Asia-Pacific shares outside Japan slipped 0.8% in early Asian trading on Tuesday.
 Japan’s Nikkei was 0.7% down, Australian shares stumbled 1.3% and South Korea’s Kospi index skidded 2.6%.

 On Monday, key indexes for British, French and German equity markets slid more than 2%, as did pan-European markets on worries about the potential economic impact from the deadly virus.
 Stocks on Wall Street fell more than 1%.

-E-Mini futures for the S&P 500 held near three-week lows after slumping 1.6% overnight for their biggest single day percentage loss since last October.
+E-Mini futures for the S&P 500 reversed some of the losses after slumping 1.6% overnight for their biggest single day percentage loss since last October.
 They were last up 0.25%.